Unboxed-Software/solana-course/content/rust-macros.md

 You can read more about Rust items [here](https://doc.rust-lang.org/reference/items.html).

-### TokenStream
+### Token Streams

 The `TokenStream` type is a data type that represents a sequence of tokens.
-This type is used to store and manipulate token streams in Rust programs, and it is defined in the `proc_macro` crate.
+This type is defined in the `proc_macro` crate and is surfaced as a way for you write macros based on other code in the codebase.

 When defining a procedural macro, the macro input is passed to the macro as a `TokenStream`, which can then be parsed and transformed as needed.
 The resulting `TokenStream` can then be expanded into the final code output by the macro.